-- Mandatory: The community’s audited financial statements (signed) for the previous financial period (annual report, income statement and balance sheet) and operating plan and budget for the forthcoming year.
+- Mandatory: The community’s audited financial statements (signed) for the previous financial period (annual report, long income statement and balance sheet) and operating plan and budget for the forthcoming year.
 The maximum file size for each attachment is 4Mb.

 Attachments may not be sent by e-mail.
 Applications and attachments will not be returned.